BlackZork/mqmgateway/README.md

   * support for custom conversion plugins
 * Fast modbus frequency polling, configurable per newtork and per register

-modbusmqttgw depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
+MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
 See main [CMakeLists.txt](link) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.

 # License
 This software is dual-licensed:
   * under the terms of [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.html) as Open Source project.
   * under commercial license.

-For a commercial-friendly license and support please see https://modmqttgw.zork.pl.
+For a commercial-friendly license and support please see https://mqmgateway.zork.pl.
 You can find the commercial license terms in COMLICENSE.

 # Third-party licenses